Animal, Vegetable, Mineral?: BBC Television Service

+BBC2

 Controversies

 Wheeler often "cheated" by investigating beforehand which objects had been removed from their next location, and looking up the relevant information about the corresponding items in catalogues.
 Nevertheless, Wheeler once stormed off set after taking offence when a junior producer offered to show him the planned items before an episode was filmed.

 In 1957, an episode was broadcast in which the panel were asked to identify the ethnic origins of a selection of human volunteers.
 The anthropologist Margaret Mead disrupted the episode by repeatedly claiming that examples of each ethnic group could be seen at Grand Central Station in New York City.
 Mead was not invited to take part in the show again.

 On one occasion, a BBC spokesman stated that Glyn Daniel presented the show while suffering from influenza, as during a discussion about a sheaf of poisoned arrows from the Sarawak State Museum he said on air that "there are a few million people I would like to kill – mostly viewers".
 Attenborough explained in his autobiography that Daniel had presented the programme while drunk.
 On another occasion, Leigh Ashton, the Director of the Victoria and Albert Museum, also appeared while drunk, and fell asleep after incorrectly stating the first three objects shown to be fakes.

 On one of the show's overseas visits, an episode had to be re-located to the Musée de l'Homme in Paris after the National Archaeological Museum refused permission to film.

 Legacy

 The show was the forerunner of other popular BBC archaeology programmes, such as Buried Treasure and Chronicle.
 It was credited with contributing to the rise in popularity of archaeology in Britain in the 1950s, which resulted in increased museum attendance and library use.
-On several occasions it caused museums' identifications of objects to be amended based on information provided by the panel or by the viewing public.
+Daniel reported the Director-General of the BBC, Sir Ian Jacob, as stating that "the two most popular things on television seemed to be archaeology and show-jumping".
+On several occasions the show caused museums' identifications of objects to be amended based on information provided by the panel or by the viewing public.

 Its format was often referenced in comedy shows: Not Only...But Also, At Last the 1948 Show, Do Not Adjust Your Set and The Complete and Utter History of Britain each contained sketches with experts analyzing a "mystery object", often resulting in totally wrong conclusions or, in At Last the 1948 Show, in the items getting destroyed.
 Even in the 21st century, Animal, Vegetable, Mineral? was still referenced in the second episode of The Armstrong & Miller Show: Its simple set-up was parodied with a fictional black & white program called "How many hats?".

 In September 2011, University College London performed a one-off revival of Animal, Vegetable, Mineral?.
 The panel of experts included Claire Thomson (Scandinavian Studies), Ryan Nichol (Physics and Astronomy), Tom Stern (Philosophy) and Sam Turvey (Institute of Zoology).
 It was hosted by Joe Flatman (Institute of Archaeology) and consisted of a visit to the UCL museum.